willemt/raft/README.rst

 -----------------
 See raft.h for full documentation.

+See `ticketd <https://github.com/willemt/ticketd>`_ for real life use of the raft library.

-A CRaft user needs to implement all the functions in raft_cbs_t.
+A user needs to implement all the functions in raft_cbs_t.

 Networking is out of scope for this project.
 The implementor will need to do all the plumbing. *Currently*, this is done by: